react-cosmos/react-cosmos/README.md

 ### Vertical encapsulation

 Working with so many entities builds complex relationships.
 Models, Controllers, Views, Helpers, etc., they're all connected to each other in various ways.
 Your application is the outcome of all sorts of objects with different roles and behaviors depending on one another.

 Scaling you app linearly requires a flat infrastructure. **Responsibilities should translate into domain logic instead of low-level roles (data modeling, rendering, etc.)**

 Cosmos only has one entity: The Component.
 They are autonomous, have end-to-end capabilities and each can function as a complete application by itself, excluding interdependence from the start.
-Because they can describe their output without relying on any external logic, Components are declarative and predictable.
+Because they can describe their output without relying on any external logic, components are declarative and predictable.

 Isolating the source of a bug now has O(1) complexity.

 ### Transparent data structures

 > Bad programmers worry about the code.
 Good programmers
 > worry about data structures and their relationships.

-  Cosmos is partly inspired by a Linus Torvalds [comment](http://lwn.net/Articles/193245/) about __designing your code around your data and not the other way around.__ Think of many how times you witnessed software go south because of a growing gap between data and the end product and see if Linus’ statement makes any sense.
+Cosmos is partly inspired by a Linus Torvalds [comment](http://lwn.net/Articles/193245/) about **designing your code around your data and not the other way around.**

 But Cosmos does not impose any specific data structures, it simply makes them surface and hard to miss.
-All Component logic wraps around a single JSON object, which starts as the Component input and updates along with state changes.
+All component logic wraps around a single JSON object, which starts as the component input and updates along with state changes.
 That object will always be a visible, persistent data structure.

 ## Contributing